 To make informed decisions, Uber needs to ensure data quality amongst the data collected from the millions of Uber rides every day.
 Manually scrubbing through data is unfeasible with the massive amounts of data collected every day.

-Uber developed Argos to provide accurate, real-time alerts on Uber’s relevant business metrics.
+Uber developed Argos for Uber’s fraud detection i.e. provide accurate, real-time alerts on relevant business metrics.
 Initially, Uber employed static threshold values along with an alerting system to notify on-call engineers.
 However, given Uber’s rapid growth, thresholds needed to be updated regularly, and the demand for a dynamic system grew.
 They found that static thresholds encountered two problems.
 False negatives resulted in undetected issues.
-And false positives resulting in hundreds of daily false alarms creating alert fatigue if and when real outages occur .
+And false positives result in hundreds of daily false alarms creating alert fatigue if and when real outages occur .

 To help automate their data quality analysis, Uber developed an anomaly detection framework, Data Quality Monitor (DQM).
 Uber’s DQM looks for places where high-level changes occur, comparing the current data to what’s expected based on past observations .
 For example, if the number of rows or data entries sees a drop large enough to be considered statistically significant, this could be flagged as a data quality issue.